haimgia2/CMSC436_IndividualPortfolio/README.md

 On a side note, this visualization also made me reflect on how unevenly distributed incomes are across different job markets—and how, even within the same market, individuals can lie at vastly different points on the income spectrum.

-# Item 2: Visualizing the School of Design in the Polytechnic University of Milan
+# Item 2: Visualizing the School of Design in the Polytechnic University of Milan - Best/Worst Vis Bake-Off
-Source:
+## Source

 https://densitydesign.org/2013/04/visualizing-the-school-of-design/